 Now, I’m not saying it’s good for the diapers, but I’d rather be a little hard on the fabric once in a while than not be able to use them at all, so here it is.

 - Dawn Dish liquid – original formula (the blue stuff)

 - Bleach (I’ve heard that store brands don’t work as well as Clorox)

 - A Washing Machine

-Place all of your diapers in the wash machine, set it to the largest load possible, using hot water.
+Place all of your diapers in the washing machine, and set it to the largest load possible using hot water.

 1 Tablespoon of Dawn